tonethar/IGME-330-Spring-2022/projects/intro-code-style.md

 # JavaScript Code Style

 - For your "solo" RIT coding projects, you are the only one writing the code, so code style might not be something you think about very often
-- But when working on a group project, there will likely be many others working on the same codebase.
-In these cases, a consistent code *style* can improve the readability and quality of your code.
-Ideally, this shared code follows consistent idioms so that it appears that one person wrote it
+- But when working on a group project, there will likely be many others working on the same codebase:
+  - in these cases, a consistent code *style* can improve the readability and quality of your code
+  - ideally, this shared code follows consistent idioms so that it appears that one person wrote it

 ## I. Some elements of good JS code style
 - Elements of a code style that improve the readability of code (but not necessarily the quality):